DrBoltzmann/CarND-Advanced-Lane-Lines/project_writeup.md

 ![alt text][image20]

-A second color transformation function (pipeline_color2) was defined with essentially the same approach, but better separation between Sobel and Color Thresholds, which were placed in separate functions to better debug and tune the transformation and threshold values.
-In pipeline2, Both x and y orientations were integrated (in the original function only the x was used) together and then the threshold parameters were tuned.
+A second color transformation function (pipeline_color2) was defined with essentially the same approach as pipeline_color1, but with better separation between Sobel and Color Thresholds, which were placed in separate functions to better debug and tune the transformation and threshold values.
+In pipeline_color2, Both x and y orientations were integrated (in the original function only the x was used) together and then the threshold parameters were tuned.
 This provided good performance in removing the influence of the tree shadow problem as show below.
+The parameters of the sliding_windows function were also tuned using pipeline_color2 and the sandbox function, with n_windows = 10, and window margin = 100.

 ![alt text][image21]